-For more information on the changes see the commentary on the Student Loan Scheme Amendment Bill (No. 3) on Inland Revenue’s tax policy website at http://taxpolicy.ird.govt.nz/publications/2013-commentary-sls-3/overview
+For more information about the changes, see the commentary on the Student Loan Scheme Amendment Bill (No. 3) on Inland Revenue’s tax policy website at http://taxpolicy.ird.govt.nz/publications/2013-commentary-sls-3/overview